Just because snowflakes are flying doesn’t mean you have to wait ’til spring to explore our parks again!

 Open all year for day use, bring your snowshoes or cross-country skis and enjoy the calming quiet of Sibbald Point!
 Lake Simcoe has excellent ice fishing for perch and whitefish.

 45 minutes from Kingston, 2 hours from Ottawa

 Camp overnight in Frontenac’s backcountry, or stay for the day!
-This park offers 11 km of track-set cross-country ski trails that provide both easy slopes for novices, and sharp curves for more experienced skiers.
+This park offers an 8 km out-and-back track-set cross-country ski trail, and plenty of more rugged trails that offer a bigger challenge for experienced skiers.
 For those who prefer snowshoeing, rentals are available.